 So what do you like about HTML5?

 HTML5 is available for free on just about any device (PC, Tablet, phone and probably your fridge soon).
-All Modern Browsers have universal support for HTML5 which allow developers to use all lots of new and exciting features to create more dynamic websites and content.
-In the new ages of consuming content on your tablet or smartphone and application stores the easiest and cost effective option is to create your content in HTML5 as it is not restricted by proprietary format such as IOS and Android applications and can be used in any browser on any machine.
+All Modern Browsers have universal support for HTML5 which allows developers to use all lots of new and exciting features to create more dynamic websites and content.
+In the new ages of consuming content on your tablet or smartphone and application stores, the easiest and cost-effective option is to create your content in HTML5 as it is not restricted by proprietary formats such as IOS and Android applications and can be used in any other browser on any machine.